furkanakkurt1335/ALES-YDS-controller/README.md

 3 c
 ```

-Templates for both exams are included in the root directory.
+Templates for both exams are included in the root directory (e.g. `answer-sheet-template_YDS.txt`).
+A gold example for each exam is also included in their respective directories (e.g. `YDS/Answers/Gold/2021-YDS-1-CS-YDS1_ingilizce.txt`).